floodlight-sports/floodlight/docs/source/compendium/2_design.rst

 3. **Provider Independence**

-    Our :doc:`IO submodule </modules/io>` handles all necessary heavy lifting to parse provider data into core objects.
+    Our :doc:`io <../modules/io/io>` submodule handles all necessary heavy lifting to parse provider data into core objects.
 They are intended to provide a clear interface to data loading, and anything that is *not* related to parsing should be implemented completely provider independent.

     Obviously, there is functionality that requires certain data flavours specific to individual providers.
 We welcome these additions, and have some included already.
 However, they should be based off core objects and enforce necessary conditions to match provider-specific requirements.